Innov8ion-developer/pokebot/README.md

 ## Test your bot ##
 Your chatbot can now recognize the pokemon you have defined in the pokemon entity.
 To see if this works, press the CHAT WITH YOUR BOT button.
-Go ahead and ask the chatbot about a pokemon we have specified.
+Go ahead and ask the chatbot about a pokemon you have specified
 ![Alt text](/../screenshots/part2/test0.png?raw=true "")

 Click the yellow exclamation mark in the chatbot response.
 This will show a technical view of the response.
 You can now see that the chatbot recognized an intent (get-pokemon) and an entity (Magikarp)